erolcetinok/MuJoCo_Leg_Simulation/README.md

-# MuJoCo Quadrued Simulation
+# MuJoCo Quadruped Simulation

-MuJoCo kinematic modeling and inverse kinematics practice for a **3 DoF quadruped robot**, practice for later physical implementation with dynamixel actuators.
+MuJoCo kinematic modeling and inverse kinematics practice for a **3 DoF quadruped robot**, practice for later physical implementation with Dynamixel actuators.

 ---